Online shopping surge delivers record revenue for UPS

 Shares of United Parcel Service Inc. rose 5% before the stock market opened Tuesday.

-UPS and other delivery companies have benefited as more people shop online during the pandemic and avoid going to physical.
-Not only was the Atlanta company scrambling to deliver holiday gifts, but it also started shipping COVID-19 vaccines at the same time.
+UPS and other delivery companies have seen demand spike as more people shop online during the pandemic and avoid going to physical stores.
+Not only was the Atlanta company working to deliver gifts during the holiday season, but it also started shipping COVID-19 vaccines at the same time.
 UPS said the daily average number of packages it delivered rose nearly 11% during the quarter.

 Revenue rose 21% to $24.9 billion in the three months ending Dec.
 31, a record for the company.

 However, it posted a loss of $3.26 billion, or $3.75 per share, as costs rose and it took charges on pension obligations and the sale of its UPS freight business.
-It reported a much smaller loss of $106 million the year before.
+The year before, it reported a much smaller loss of $106 million.

 But when adjusted to remove charges, UPS said it earned $2.66 per share, easily beating Wall Street expectations.